johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Symantec.md

 4. In the profile editor, go to:
    `Microsoft Edge > Symantec DLP Cloud Connector`
 5. Set **Enable Symantec DLP Cloud Connector** to **Enabled**.
+6. Assign the policy to the relevant device group and save.

+> [!TIP]
+> For more information about Administrative Templates, see [Create an Administrative Template profile in Intune](https://learn.microsoft.com/en-us/mem/intune/configuration/device-profile-create).

 This policy deployment will apply the same setting as the GPO method, enabling the connector for managed devices using cloud policy.